-The 2000s was my most European decade.
+My international experience expanded with visits to Beijing, Canada, and Australia.
+But the 2000s was my most European decade.
 When the Schengen Treaty, Skype, mobile phones, and easy access to free Wi-Fi made it easier to travel and work abroad.
 As I attended numerous EADL and EDEN conferences and meetings.
 And worked with more EU funded projects such as: From e-Learning to m-Learning, Web-edu, Delphi, E-learning quality in European SMEs, and Megatrends in e-learning.
 European engagements that motivated me to work a school year for Universidade Aberta in Portugal.